Elizabeth Smart Is Bringing Her Story To TV, Reveals She Is Proud Of It

 The main thing is that Elizabeth Smart’s story has been in the media for so long that she wanted to make sure she told the story the right way.
 She wants everyone to hear the truth from her, and that is what this movie and documentary will do for her.
 Smart does say that Skeet Ulrich looks just like her abductor once he was in makeup for the movie.
 Ulrich admitted that he had nightmares during the filming of the movie.

 Elizabeth Smart is doing great now and is actually married with two children.
 She has been through a lot through the years.
-She actually wants everyone to set up Amber Alerts on their phone and help find children that this same thing happens to in the future.
-She said, “No child deserved to go through what I went through.
+She actually wants everyone to set up Amber Alerts on their phone and help find children who get abducted.

+“No child deserved to go through what I went through.
 No child deserves to be taken, to be raped, to be murdered.”

-If people have Amber Alerts set up, they can help find these children before it is too late.
+She believes that if people have Amber Alerts set up, they can help find these children before it is too late.

 Are you excited to see I Am Elizabeth Smart and Elizabeth Smart: Autobiography when they come to Lifetime?
 Sound off in the comments section below.